SwarnaD/final-project-signpost/docs/phase3/PB.md

 Size: 5
 #### Story Narrative
-As a person that wants to create a sailing club I want to create a sailing club so that I can administrate it along with the members in the club.
+As an administrating member of a group that wants to increase its social media presence, I want to create a profile for the group that I and other administrating members can manage.
 #### Acceptance Criteria
-Given a recently created club when the owner of the club wants moderate the club then they can set up the tags, events and blacklist individuals from the club.
+Administrating members of a group should be able to create a page for the group that lists the group's primary tags (topics), as well as invite other members to help manage the page.

 ### Alexa Jeong
 ======